White Chocolate Almond Sourdough Bread

 Stretch and Folds

 Stretching the dough helps build strength and aerates the dough.
-Typically I aim for 3-4 sets in my traditional recipe but with this simplified version I aim for 1 or 2.
-If you do 2 sets wait 20-30 minutes in between the sets to let the dough relax.
+I recommend doing at least 2 sets with 20-30 minutes in between the sets to let the dough relax.
 You can also do more sets if you have time.
 Cover the dough in between sets.

 To stretch and fold grab one side of the dough with a damp hand and gently shimmy the dough up and then fold it on itself.
 Repeat this 3 more times rotating the bowl 90 degrees each time.